metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_filter_v1alpha2_manifest.md

 - `add` (Map of String) Add a key/value pair with key KEY and value VALUE if KEY does not exist
 - `copy` (Map of String) Copy a key/value pair with key KEY to COPIED_KEY if KEY exists AND COPIED_KEY does not exist
-- `hard_copy` (Map of String) Copy a key/value pair with key KEY to COPIED_KEY if KEY exists.If COPIED_KEY already exists, this field is overwritten
+- `hard_copy` (Map of String) Copy a key/value pair with key KEY to COPIED_KEY if KEY exists.
+If COPIED_KEY already exists, this field is overwritten
-- `hard_rename` (Map of String) Rename a key/value pair with key KEY to RENAMED_KEY if KEY exists.If RENAMED_KEY already exists, this field is overwritten
+- `hard_rename` (Map of String) Rename a key/value pair with key KEY to RENAMED_KEY if KEY exists.
+If RENAMED_KEY already exists, this field is overwritten
 - `remove` (String) Remove a key/value pair with key KEY if it exists
 - `remove_regex` (String) Remove all key/value pairs with key matching regexp KEY
 - `remove_wildcard` (String) Remove all key/value pairs with key matching wildcard KEY